Seniors may apply for Federal Financial Aid

 starting in December.
 Students should apply as soon as possible.
 To be given the greatest consideration for aid, check with student’s future school’s priority deadlines:

 * Check with each school's Financial Aid Office.

 ** If your college isn’t listed, check their website.

-Beginning October 1, students can log in and complete the FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov.
+Beginning in December, students can log in and complete the FAFSA (Free Application for Federal Student Aid) at www.fafsa.ed.gov.
 This determines a student’s eligibility for federal grants, work-study, and loan programs.
 The FAFSA is often used to determine state and institutional aid as well.

 Once completed, students should hear back from the U.S. Department of Education in a couple of weeks.
 Students will receive a SAR (Student Aid Report).
 Any necessary changes can be made on the FAFSA website.

 Students may be asked by one or more schools to verify information submitted on the FAFSA.
 Simply complete the paperwork and send it back to the school(s) as soon as possible.

 Students will receive award letters from each college that received the student’s FAFSA information.
 The letter will address the financial aid package students could receive by that school.
 The financial aid package may include grants, work study, and loans.
 It may also show scholarships from that school that students would be awarded.